MMMikeM/DND-Campaign/project/rules/3-classes.md

 At 1st level (or when you first gain access to Spells through your class), you **know** a total of **four Spells**.
 The specific spells are determined as follows:

 1. **Core Attack Spell:** Your class grants you knowledge of either `Strike` or `Bolt`, or allows you to choose one of them.
-2. **Unique Thematic Spell:** Your class grants you knowledge of a specific mandatory Spell that embodies its core concept.
+2. **Unique Spell:** Your class grants you knowledge of a specific mandatory Spell that embodies its core concept.
 3. **Choice Spells (Choose 2):** You choose two additional Spells from your class's specific **Available Spells** list.

 ### **3.3 Class Descriptions**